sdcondon/SCFirstOrderLogic/src/SCFirstOrderLogic/_PackageFiles/SCFirstOrderLogic.md

 * Sentence manipulation logic - base classes for sentence visitors and transformations, as well as some implementations - e.g. normalisation, variable substitutions and basic unification logic.
 * Sentence formatting logic that allows for (customisable) unique labelling of standardised variables and Skolem functions across a set of sentences.
 * Index structures for terms and clauses, with node abstractions to allow for consumer-provided backing stores.
 Specifically, we have discrimination tree, path tree and feature vector index implementations.
-* Some abstractions for knowledge base implementations to implement.
+* Some abstractions for knowledge base types to implement.

 Accompanying the core SCFirstOrderLogic package are two supporting packages: